vizthex123/AurorianItems/README.md

 # AurorianItems
 The GitHub repository for the Aurorian Items mod

-It only adds a few items and 2 advancements.
+Will only ever add a few items and advancements.

-Just meant for my modpack.
+Just meant for my modpack: https://www.curseforge.com/minecraft/modpacks/auroras-adventurer